More than two centuries after Nathan Hale was hanged, a sharp-eyed librarian discovered the hidden truth about his capture.

 Historians conclude it was folly to send Nathan Hale to Long Island on a spy mission.

 First of all, he came from Connecticut.
 Many Connecticut Loyalists had fled the rebel government or wanted to fight for the British.
-Connecticut Tory Moses Dunbar, for example, was hanged after signing up with the British army on Long Island.
+Connecticut Tory Moses Dunbar, for example, went to the gallows after signing up with the British army on Long Island.

-Secondly, Nathan Hale’s cousin Samuel Hale was a Loyalist and a soldier with General William Howe’s forces in the New York area.
+Secondly, Nathan Hale had a Loyalist cousin, Samuel Hale, who served as a soldier with General William Howe’s forces in the New York area.